w3c-fedid/FedCM/explorations/HOWTO.md

 only implemented proposal is an API for Logout.

 ### Logout API

-*The Logout API is not implemeted yet as of December 2021.*

 The Logout API, `FederatedCredential.logoutRPs()` which is being explored as a way to preserve OIDC front-channel logout and SAML Single Signout with loss of